 - Verify the authenticity of signed documents

 You can read more about Estonian government and infrastructure powered services & benefits here.

-As more people have come to realize the value in e-Residency, the program has continued to grow.
+As more people have come to realize the value of e-Residency, the program has continued to grow.

-As of June 16th, 2017, over 20,200 people from 140 countries have applied for e-Residency -- and 19,254 of them have already received their e-Residency digital ID card.
-A whopping 1675 of them have established a new company in Estonia, and there are more than 3256 Estonian companies in total that have at least one e-Resident owner or board member.
+As of May 2018, over 37,500 people from over 155 countries have applied for e-Residency - and over 35,500 of them have already received their digital ID cards.
+A whopping 3,444 of them have established a new company in Estonia, and there are more than 5,600 Estonian companies in total that have at least one e-Resident owner or board member.

 (Source: e-Residency dashboard)